 Hike up Mount Srđ

-Upon arrival in Dubrovnik, to get our legs moving again after a long bus ride from Mostar and to catch golden hour over the Old Town, Evie and I tackled the beautiful hike up Mount Srđ.
-It is usually accessed by cable car from the Old Town, but that can be quite expensive and honestly, the hike is an easy one with meandering switchbacks up the mountain.
-And free!
+Upon arrival in Dubrovnik, to get our legs moving again after a long bus ride from Mostar and to catch golden hour over the Old Town, Evie and I tackled the beautiful hike up to Mount Srđ.
+It is usually accessed by cable car from the Old Town, but that can be quite expensive and honestly, the hike is a relatively easy one with beautiful switchbacks all the way up.
+And it's free!

 Wander through the streets of the Old Town